Loredana10/MusicVisuals/README.md

 **Gráinne:**

 For my portion of my project, I choose to create a 3D object visual which would match the theme of our project - spiderman.
 I used a 3D object which I found online to be the main element in my visual.
 I did this by importing the shape and loading it using pShape, load image.
 To make the head spin, I used the rotateZ and rotateY functions to rotate the shape in a 360 degree rotation.
-Then for the visual which borders the spiderman head, I used a music wave representation.
+Then for the visual which borders the spiderman head, I used a sound wave representation.

 ```Java
 void drawWaveform(float amplitude, float x, float y, float centerX, float centerY) {